RiddleTime/Race-Element/src/content/guide/guide-DSX.md

 ---
-title: "Using DSX with Race Element for Dualsense Active Triggers"
+title: "Using DSX for Dualsense Active Triggers"
 slug: DSX
 description: Hown to set up DSX and Race Element
 type: guide